opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

 -	Copies the project's output to the location specified by the TAP_PATH environment variable, which enables OpenTAP to load the plugins during development.

 ## View the Visual Studio Example Projects
 Before you create your own project, look at the projects and files in **`TAP_PATH\Packages\SDK\Examples`**.
 This folder provides code for example DUT, instrument and test step plugins.
-First-time TAP developers should browse and build the projects, then use the OpenTAP GUI to view the example DUTs, instruments and test steps.
+First-time OpenTAP developers should browse and build the projects, then use the OpenTAP GUI to view the example DUTs, instruments and test steps.

 SDK Examples contains the following: